 But according to Walmart, it isn't only the retail aspect that could cause confusion.
 The fact that the retail giant 'frequently partners with celebrities to create special lines of products and services' could provoke consumers to assume a connection when they see the logo design, complicating things further.

 We'll look forward to finding out the ruling on this case.
-We're pretty sure it won't be as clear as Chanel's recent disappointment over its case against Huwaei's new logo design (that was a truly bizarre one), or as Amazon's objection to this charity shop's logo – but we may be proved wrong.
+We're pretty sure it won't be as clear-cut as Chanel's disappointment over its case against Huwaei's new logo design (that was a truly bizarre one), or as Amazon's objection to this charity shop's logo – but we may be proved wrong.